24 Aug

 - Separate Legal Entity: A business has its separate legal entity, which means that you will not be implicated by the actions and decisions of the business, but your liabilities as a director will remain.

-- Limited Liability: One of the most significant advantages, the limited in the name of a limited company means limited liability that it offers.
+- Limited Liability: One of the most significant advantages is the limited in the name of a limited company means limited liability that it offers.
 Not having to pay off the business debts of a business by using your personal assets is always a huge advantage.
 A limited company promises you that you will only be liable for the money you have invested and nothing more.

 - Transfer Of Ownership: The process of transferring ownership in the case of a limited company is relatively straightforward.
 All you need to do is sell or gift your shares to the person you want to put in the position of an owner.